 Batman v Superman: Dawn of Justice (2016) – Ultimate Edition – Warner Bros.

-One of the more anticipated releases of the year, and certainly the most talked about on social media, the 182-minute cut of Batman v Superman: Dawn of Justice packs 30 more minutes of the story that was never seen in theaters, and features “enhanced color” and variable aspect ratios (much of the film is in square format but provides a new experience for fans of the genre).
+One of the more anticipated releases of the year, and certainly the most talked about on social media, the 182-minute cut of Batman v Superman: Dawn of Justice packs 30 more minutes of the story that was never seen in theaters, and the new 4k disc features “enhanced color” and variable aspect ratios (much of the film is in square format but provides a new experience for fans of the genre).
 The 4k Ultra HD Blu-ray edition presents the film in 4k/HDR10 with Dolby Atmos/Dolby TrueHD 7.1 surround sound.
 Batman v Superman: Dawn of Justice – Ultimate Edition has so much great-looking imagery and audio moments that it’s a must have for your home theater collection.

 My Fair Lady (1964) – Paramount